-If you have received a PCN contact The Consumer Council as soon as possible.
-Some companies will refuse to consider an appeal if it is not received prior to the charge being passed to a debt recovery company.
+If you have received a PCN, contact The Consumer Council as soon as possible on 0800 121 6022 or via email to contact@consumercouncil.org.uk.
+Some companies will refuse to consider an appeal if it is not received within 28 days of the PCN being issued.
+Once it is passed to a debt recovery company and the charge increased to £170 it may be too late.